Spiky-73/BetterInventory/Readme.md

 Keep in mind, this mod is still in developement.
 If you find a bug, please report it on the Steam Workshop page or Gihtub.

 ## Key Featuress:
- - More item actions in the invnetory
+ - More item actions in the inventory
  - A way to quickly move item between various inventory slots
  - Smarter item consumption and pickup
  - Various keybinds to toggle Builder Accessories or Quick Buff favorites items